biodash/biodash.github.io/content/codeclub-present/index.md

 - If you want a **Table of Contents** (TOC) for your file, add a line `toc: true` to the `YAML` (*not* indented, as it is not an option of the output format).

-- Add a line saying `source_extension: '.Rmd'` (not indented) to your R Markdown, which will ensure that there is a link to the source document at the top of your post.
+- ~~Add a line that reads `source_extension: '.Rmd'` (not indented) to your R Markdown, which will ensure that there is a link to the source document at the top of your post.~~
+  *EDIT: I have removed these source links for now.
+  They were also visible in the "Recent Posts" widget on the home page, and some people clicked on that link rather than the website link.
+  Then, they ended up on in the Github repo but didn't even know they were in the wrong place since the contents of the post is present.*

 - To add an image, put it in the same directory as the markdown file, and refer to it without prepending a path.